Keeping ballast in check

 With new regulations from the IMO and the USCG taking effect, big changes and challenges are on the horizon for ship owners, ship operators and shipyards.
 By 2024, all vessels will have to have an approved ballast water management system installed.

 Should a vessel fail to comply with the regulations, it will likely incur penalties from the IMO or the USCG.
 While a first-time offender may simply receive a warning from authorities, ships with poor practices commonly receive monetary fines.
-In extreme cases, port captains may restrict a vessel’s movement or cargo operations.
+In extreme cases, port authorities may restrict a vessel’s movement or cargo operations.
 This could lead to huge costs if a vessel must remain in port or experiences delays with cargo delivery.
 There is also a possibility of increasing how often a vessel must undergo examinations.
 Finding the most cost-effective and practical solution to achieve compliance will be a pressing issue as the deadline draws nearer.